vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 2) UNIQUE LOCAL ADDRESSES

-- **Unique Local** IPv6 ADDRESSES are PRIVATE ADDRESSES which cannot be used over the internet
+- **Unique Local** IPv6 ADDRESSES are PRIVATE ADDRESSES which cannot be used over the Internet
 - You do NOT need to REGISTER to use them
 - Can be used FREELY within INTERNAL NETWORKS
 - Do NOT need to be GLOBALLY UNIQUE (*)
-- CANNOT be ROUTED over the INTERNET
+- CANNOT be ROUTED over the Internet

 <aside>
 💡 Uses the ADDRESS block FC00 ::/7